fspreen/notes/SSH-Forwarding.md

 * **remote** - third host involved, typically the forwarding destination
 * **$cport, $sport, $rport** - client/server/remote port numbers

+## Name Resolution ##
+For a local forward, the remote name is resolved by the server.

-* [ ] Where does the remote host name resolve to IP?
+* [ ] Where do other forwarding types resolve to IP?
 Client side?
 Server side?

 ## OpenSSH ##
 Syntax and specific examples of forwarding arrangements.